The Eye of the Fly

 In a study published in Journal Science, researchers found that flies have the fastest visual responses in the animal kingdom.
 The study suggests that this rapid vision may be a result of a mechanical force that generates electrical responses that are sent to the brain much faster, for example, than our eyes, where responses are generated using traditional chemical messengers.
 The fly’s vision is so fast that it is capable of tracking movements up to five times faster than our eyes.

 In every young human child’s development, there is a constant push and pull.
 Parents and teachers push children to develop habits that they hope will eventually develop that brain as it matures.
-They know that if that child is going to find any measure of success within the species, he or she will need to be pushed to develop that brain to capacity in a manner that can be painstakingly, gradual.
+They know that if that child is going to find any measure of success within the species, they will need to push the child to help them develop that brain to capacity in a manner that can be painstakingly, gradual.
 Some would argue that no human ever reaches the maximum capacity of the brain, but it’s not much of a reach to suggest that if we were distracted by a super sense we wouldn’t come as close as we currently do.

 “Keep your grades up if you want to maintain eligibility,” the adults surrounding the gifted athlete will say, but they rarely coach them to achieve academic excellence, and this is eventually displayed in the post-game interviews of those few elite athletes who have achieved the professional level.